LevInteractive/dockerized-drupal-starter/README.md

 file that what the environmental variables are set to are not very secure.
 When it comes time to stage the application you're going to want to do two things:

+1. Create production-ready [conf/](/conf/) files (nginx and settings).
+Files appended with `conf/prod.*` or `conf/staging.*`.
+These are already ignored in the .gitignore file for convenience.
-1. Upon file/container deployment, create a docker-compose.yml file (notice it's ignored in the [.gitignore](.gitignore) file).
+2. Upon file/container deployment, create a docker-compose.(prod|staging|anything).yml file (notice it's ignored in the [.gitignore](.gitignore) file) with updated volumes pointed to the conf files you created in step one.
-2. Create either dev.* or prod.* versions of the [conf/](/conf/) files which will mirror the credentials in the [docker-compose.yml](docker-compose.yml) file.
-   These files are also ignored and not included in the repository or container.

 These files can be managed, stored, and deployed securely using [Stackahoy's](https://stackahoy.io/) static files feature.
 Aternatively, you create them on the fly with a